-Linux is one of the most popular choices for web server operators.
+Linux distributions such as Ubuntu are among the most popular choices for web server operators.
 One feature that all Unix derivatives share is that files and directories are assigned certain access rights.
-With Linux, users have the ability to change such settings by activating the command line programme, ‘chmod’.
+But users have the ability to change such settings by activating the command line program, ‘chmod’.

-The command chmod can be followed by options.
-This element allows further options of the chmod command to be defined.
-The element mode represents the so-called umask that is applied to the file (which can also be a directory).
-This mask contains the information responsible for determining whether or not a user class should receive new access rights or be removed of the rights that they currently own.
+The command chmod can be followed by the “options” element which allows further options of the chmod command to be defined.
+The element “mode” represents the so-called umask that is applied to the “file” (which can also be a directory).
+This mask contains the information responsible for determining whether or not a user class should receive new access rights or be removed of the rights that they currently have.

 According to the Unix file system, each file on a given Linux server has individual access rights; the same also applies to directories.
 Managing such access rights is supported through three user classes:

 Generally, any user who creates a file in a Unix data system is automatically defined as that file’s ‘user’.
 Ownership can also be retroactively changed by entering the command ‘chown’.

 The user class ‘group’ combines different user accounts on the server.
 In Unix-like systems, every user’s account is automatically assigned to a group.
 Assigning users to additional groups still remains possible, however.
 Group assignment can be configured by both the owner as well as the root user by using the command, ‘chgrp’.

 The user class ‘others’ encompasses all users that are neither file owners nor members of a group with access rights.
 The user class ‘others’ is denoted by the shorthand symbolic notation ‘o’.